The Brilliant Mind Of Jagdish Chandra Bose: Life, Works, And Scientific Legacy

 Sir Jagadish Chandra Bose was among the very first Indian scientists who experimented that plant life and animal life have quite a lot of things in common.
 He established that plants react to heat and cold, as well as noise and light.
 Bose invented an extremely advanced apparatus known as the crescograph to observe and note plants’ submillimeter response to external stimulants.
 It was able to enlarge the movement of plant tissues to approximately 10,000 times their real size and, in the process, discovered numerous similarities between plants and other living things.
-Let’s have a look at biography of sir jagdish chandra bose.
+Let’s have a look at the biography of Sir Jagdish Chandra Bose

 Early Life and Career Path:

-About jagadish chandra bose, Jagadish Chandra Bose birthday falls on 30 November 1858 at Mymensingh, now in Bangladesh.
+About Jagadish Chandra Bose, Jagadish Chandra Bose’s birthday falls on 30 November 1858 at Mymensingh, now in Bangladesh.
 He grew up in a household dedicated to untainted Indian culture and traditions.
 He was raised in a home committed to pure Indian traditions and culture.
-Jagadish chandra bose education comprised elementary education from a vernacular school, since his father felt that Bose must study his mother language, Bengali, before he could study a foreign language like English.
+Jagadish Chandra Bose’s education comprised elementary education from a vernacular school, since his father felt that Bose must study his mother language, Bengali, before he could study a foreign language like English.
 Subsequently, he studied at St. Xavier’s School in Kolkata and cleared the Entrance Examination for Calcutta University.

 Bose studied natural sciences at the University of Cambridge, having graduated from Calcutta University with a degree in physics.
 He came back to India in 1884 upon earning his B.Sc. degree at Cambridge University and was appointed as professor of physical science at Presidency College, Calcutta (now Kolkata).
 Bose relinquished his professorship in 1917 and set up the Bose Institute at Calcutta, which was at first dedicated primarily to the work on plants.
 He served as its director for twenty years before his death.